superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

    c.
 Retrieve the RDS endpoint and credentials:

-   - Get the RDS endpoint from the CDK output or the RDS console.
+   - Get the RDS endpoint from the Pulumi output or the RDS console.
    - Retrieve the database credentials from AWS Secrets Manager on your computer's terminal (don't use the Session Manager session for this step):
      ```bash
      aws secretsmanager get-secret-value --secret-id SECRET_ARN --query SecretString --output text --profile PROFILE_NAME
      ```
-     Replace SECRET_ARN with the actual Secret ARN from the CDK output.
+     Replace SECRET_ARN with the actual Secret ARN from the Pulumi output.

    d.
-Connect to the RDS instance using the MySQL client from the Session Manager session using the RDS endpoint from the CDK output:
+Connect to the RDS instance using the MySQL client from the Session Manager session using the RDS endpoint from the Pulumi output:

    ```bash
    mysql -h RDS_ENDPOINT -u admin -p